sc0ttj/component/README.md

 const Foo = new Component({ ...someData });
 ```

-NOTE: When nested inside another component, even stateful components _do not_ run `setState()` & `render()` - they simply return their view, just like stateless child components.
+NOTE: When nested inside another component, even stateful child components _do not_ run their own `setState()` & `render()` methods - they simply return their (newly updated) view.

 This has a number of implications:

 - better performance (fewer page re-renders)
-- enforces similar behaviour to stateless child components
+- enforces similar behaviour to stateless child components:
-  - only parent components trigger page re-renders
+  - i.e, only parent components trigger page re-renders
-- nested components have an undefined `.container` property
+  - child components have no `.container` property
-  - therefore calling the `render()` method of a child component (usually) does nothing
+- calling `setState()` of a stateful child component:
-- calling `setState()` of a child component _will_ update its state and run its "middleware", but _doesn't_ re-render
+  -  _will_ update its state and run its "middleware"
+  - will _not_ re-render anything!

 For code examples, see the nested component recipes in [examples/recipes.js](examples/recipes.js).

-### Using the standalone `render` module
+## Using a more "React-like" pattern

-For a more "React-like" syntax, you can even import a standalone `render` method (~800 bytes) that's supposed to be used _without_ `Component` being installed.
+For more "React-like" patterns, you can import a standalone `render` method (~800 bytes) that's supposed to be used with some *optional* React-like "hooks" (~1.5kb), but _without_ `Component` itself.

-Features:
+Features of `render`:

 - adds your HTML or component to the page
-- updates it using DOM diffing, inside a debounced `requestAnimationFrame`
+- updates the page using DOM diffing, inside a debounced `requestAnimationFrame`
-- works nicely with the `html` and `htmel` add-ons
+- works nicely with the optional `html` add-on
+- works nicely with the optional `hooks` add-on
+- a React-like API in 2.3kb (inc all the hooks)
 - that's it

 Usage: